 How are these fake medications getting into the drug supply chain?

 Criminals sell fake and/or stolen medications to pharmaceutical distribution companies, which then sell the medications to pharmacies, doctors and hospitals, often at a discounted rate.
+Unfortunately, those purchasing the medications do not realize they are fake or stolen.

-Additionally, patients can fall directly into the hands of criminals when they buy from on-line pharmacies.
+Additionally, patients can fall directly into the hands of criminals when they buy from online pharmacies.
 The Government Accountability Office estimated that in 2014 there were 36,000 “rogue” internet pharmacies, many selling medications that contained too little, too much or none of the active ingredients.
 And some of these medications contained dangerous substances like heavy metal and rat poison.

 Scared yet?
 You should be.